The MA Program

 The final exam for the MA degree is the defense of the thesis or empirical paper.

 To graduate with a MA degree, the student must submit the following two documents

 a.
 Application for Degree

-Graduate students, at the request of the graduate director, will submit an annual report summarizing their academic activities during the past year.
+Graduate students, at the request of the Director of Graduate Studies, will submit an annual report summarizing their academic activities during the past year.